reshmabidikar/slate/source/includes/_aviate-catalog.md

 ### Delete Product

 Deletes the specified product.
-If `deleteAllPlans` is specified, deletes all the plans corresponding to the product.
+If `deleteAllPlans` is specified, hard deletes all the plans corresponding to the product.

 **Note:** Since this is an irreversible operation, the query parameter `force=true` must be specified to proceed with the deletion.

+**Note:** Deleting a plan hard deletes it from the database and hence should be done with caution.

 **HTTP Request**